krgamestudios/Toy/c-api/toy_parser_h.md

 ### void Toy_freeASTNode(Toy_ASTNode* node)

 This function cleans up any valid instance of `Toy_ASTNode` pointer passed to it.
-It is most commonly used to clean up the values returned by `Toy_scanParser`, after they have been passsed to `Toy_writeCompiler`, or when the node is an error node.
+It is most commonly used to clean up the values returned by `Toy_scanParser`, after they have been passed to `Toy_writeCompiler`, or when the node is an error node.

 Note: this function is *actually* defined in toy_ast_node.h, but documented here, because this is where it matters most.